mikebrugnoni/q-email-mcp/README.md

 Please send an email to example@example.com with the subject "Hello" and the message "This is a test email."
 ```

-NOTE: Your web browser will launch the first time you attempt to send an email in order to complete the Oauth authentication process.
+NOTE: Your web browser will launch the first time you attempt to send an email in order to complete the OAuth authentication process.

 ## Available Tools